Skip to main content

 3. The campaign's dashboard will display key performance metrics, including the total number of messages that Failed, were Delivered, and were Read.

-4. To understand the specific reasons for each failure, click on Export Campaign Data and select the Customer Report.
+4. To understand the specific reasons for each failure, click on Export Campaign Data and select the Contacts Report.

-5. You will receive an email with a link to download the report.
+5. You will receive an email with a suammry of failure reasons and link to download the report.
 This detailed file provides a contact-by-contact breakdown, including a specific reason for any message that failed to deliver.
 You can filter the file after downloading to see the failure reasons and the failure percentage for each.

 Note: if you couldn’t download the report file after opening the email, copy the link and paste it in an incognito tab, and a save request should pop up to save the file.